TechGrounds-Cloud8/cloud8-se0727/02_Network_1/NTW-03.md

 Each type is necessary to use network devices swiftly and safely, and they work together to facilitate that usage.

 ***
+So what u need to launch your own protocol is that is should match the standaardisation in protocols (industry standard) already being used and consensus with networking or technology organisations.

 ***
 New emerging network protocols